 Some countries only offer subsidies for the installation of solar thermal systems if the control units have a function check to detect a sensor defect and a lack of circulation.
-In the menu command F CHCK, the mechanic can activate this function check for the ESR21.
+In the menu command F CHCK, the mechanic can activate this function check for the ESR32.
 This function check is disabled ex works.

-ON / OFF Select/disable the function check. (ex works = OFF)
+- ON/OFF Select/disable the function check.
 The function check mainly makes sense for the monitoring of solar power systems.
-The following system statuses and sensors are monitored:

-An interruption / short circuit of the sensors.

-CIRC Release of circulation check (ex works = --)

-Circulation problems - if the output is active and the temperature difference between two the sensors is greater than 60K for at least 30 minutes, an error message is output. (if activated)
+The following system statuses and sensors are monitored: An interruption / short circuit of the sensors. - CIRC Enabling of the circulation check Circulation problems - if the output is active and the temperature difference between two the sensors is greater than 60K for at least 30 minutes, an error message is output (if activated).

-Setting possibilities: CIRC -- = circulation check is disabled

-CIRC A = The circulation is controlled according to the schematic (solar circuit only).
+Settings: CIRC -- = circulation check is disabled CIRC A = The circulation is controlled according to the schematic (solar circuit only).
 CIRC M = Circulation control can be set manually.